igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 But when using the shortcode, you no longer need to apply the `unsafe = true` setting in your configuration file.

 ### Responsiveness
-To fix the issue with responsiveness when using custom shortcodes, you should define a CSS styling for the `div` element containing the iframe.
+To fix the issue with responsiveness when using custom shortcodes, you should define a CSS styling for the `div` element containing the `iframe`.
 For example, in the Bilberry theme, this styling is implemented using the SCSS syntax as [follows](https://github.com/Lednerb/bilberry-hugo-theme/blob/93290d430a60052aa8ab421d21a50a63fa64cd04/assets/sass/_articles.scss):
 ```scss
 &.article {
     .responsive-video {